benjaminmoon/benjaminmoon.github.io/_palaeomap/03-true-palaeogeographical-outlines.md

     caption="Layer selection in GPlates export.
 Select Reconstructed geometries, OGR-GMT, and multiple layers."
 %}

 The example data are in `data/palaeogeography` as three `.gmt` files that describe the polygon outlines for each of the layers.
 Note that as there are no ice caps at this time, there are only three files/layers.
-Look at the Carboniferous of later Palaeogene to get some ice caps.
+Look at the Carboniferous or later Palaeogene to get some ice caps.

 ### Read in the map data